jnguyen1098/awesome-lastfm/README.md

 your scrobbles
 - [Tag Cloud Generator](https://tagcloud.joshuarainbow.co.uk/) - generate a
 word cloud of the genres you listen to
+- [Bubbles Last.fm labs](https://www.last.fm/labs/bubbles) - generate bubbles of your most listened to artists along with the ability to compare with friends

 ## Scrobble Analyzers